-- 1 The Canadian delegation official dobok shows the ITF crest on the left side, and the Canadian flag on the right side and the name "Canada" on the back under the taekwon-do tree, and above the belt.
-It must meet all requirements as an "Official" ITF approved dobok. - Any student who has not been selected as a member of the current Canadian Delegation is not allowed to wear the Canadian flag or the word "CANADA" on the dobok.
+- 1. The Canadian delegation official dobok shows the ITF crest on the left side, and the Canadian flag on the right side and the name "Canada" on the back under the Taekwon-Do tree, and above the belt.
+It must meet all requirements as an "Official" ITF approved dobok. - 2.
+Any athlete who has not been selected as a member of the current Canadian Delegation is not allowed to wear the Canadian flag or the word "CANADA" on the dobok.
 Only officially selected members may wear the Canadian Delegation dobok at events or trainings outside of the World Championships.
-The Canadian Delegation dobok may be worn at outside events until the completion of selections for the next World Championships delegation. - 3 Canadian Delegation doboks may not be worn by any competitor at the Canadian National Championship.
+The Canadian Delegation dobok may be worn at outside events until the completion of selections for the next World Championships delegation. - 3.
+Canadian Delegation doboks may not be worn by any competitor at the Selection National Championship.
 An acceptable dobok should only show the ITF crest on the left side, the club logo on the right side and the ITF designation on the back.
-As an option, it may also have the name of the competitor's province on the back under the Taekwon-Do tree and above the belt. - 4 All athletes must show proof of their current certification and rank as Black Belts under the ITF.
-Each competitor is responsible to produce their ITF Black Belt certificate as required. - All athletes are responsible to have all the necessary personal equipment for competition (e.g. official delegation dobok, 2 sets of appropriate coloured sparring safety equipment, etc.) - 6 Competition in the Canadian National Championships, and membership in the Canadian Delegation is only open to current members of a CTFI affiliated school, club, Dojang or association. - 7 The proper wearing of every uniform (dobok, training suit, ceremonial suit, etc) must respect the coaches' instructions.
-These uniforms must be clean at all times.

-- 8 Punctuality is required at all training sessions, meetings and competitions. - 9 At a World Championships, any individual leaving the designated areas (hotel, competition site, etc) must receive permission of a coach or trainer.
-This applies from arrival in the city until all World Championship events, including the closing ceremonies, have ended. - 10 Any absence from a meeting or training session must be authorised in advance by a coach or trainer. - 11 Any directive from coaches or trainers regarding curfews, bedtimes, getting up in the mornings and proper nutrition must be rigorously observed by all athletes. - 12 Any expenses for members of the Canadian Delegation to be paid by the CTFI must be approved by the CTFI president, or the Chief of Delegation as his authorized representative, in advance.
-Any unapproved expense will not be refunded. - 13 Instructions concerning any and all assignments for athletes (e.g. hotel rooms, competition area, etc) must be rigorously observed.
-Any change must be authorised in advance by the Head Coach. - 14 All members of the Canadian Delegation must wear the required uniform as specified by the Chief of Delegation.
-Members of the Canadian Delegation must not exchange the Canadian training suit with competitors from other delegations at any time before, during or after the World Championship. - 15 Drinking alcoholic beverages by any coach, trainer or athlete is forbidden until all World Championships events have ended. - 16 All members of the Canadian Delegation must follow the correct etiquette in addressing seniors and officials. - 17 Any athlete selected as an official member of the Canadian delegation pulling out before or during the Championship for no acceptable reason (other than accident, sickness, or family loss) will see their application for the next World Championship rejected.
+As an option, it may also have the name of the competitor's province on the back under the Taekwon-Do tree and above the belt. - 4.
+All athletes must show proof of their current certification and rank as Black Belts under the ITF.
+Each competitor is responsible to produce their ITF Black Belt certificate as required. - 5.
+All athletes are responsible for having all the necessary personal equipment for competition (e.g. official delegation dobok, 2 sets of appropriate coloured sparring safety equipment, etc.) - 6.
+Competition in the Canadian National Championships, and membership in the Canadian Delegation is only open to current members of a CTFI affiliated school, club, Dojang or association. - 7.
+The proper wearing of every uniform (dobok, training suit, ceremonial suit, etc) must respect the coaches' instructions.
+These uniforms must be clean at all times. - 8.
+Punctuality is required at all training sessions, meetings and competitions. - 9.
+At a World Championships, any individual leaving the designated areas (hotel, competition site, etc) must receive permission of a coach or trainer.
+This applies from arrival in the city until all World Championship events, including the closing ceremonies, have ended. - 10.
+Any absence from a meeting or training session must be authorised in advance by a coach or trainer. - 11.
+Any directive from coaches or trainers regarding curfews, bedtimes, getting up in the mornings and proper nutrition must be rigorously observed by all athletes. - 12.
+Any expenses for members of the Canadian Delegation to be paid by the CTFI must be approved by the CTFI president, or the Chief of Delegation as his authorized representative, in advance.
+Any unapproved expense will not be refunded. - 13.
+Instructions concerning any and all assignments for athletes (e.g. hotel rooms, competition area, etc.) must be rigorously observed.
+Any change must be authorised in advance by the Head Coach. - 14.
+All members of the Canadian Delegation must wear the required uniform as specified by the Chief of Delegation.
+Members of the Canadian Delegation must not exchange the Canadian training suit with competitors from other delegations at any time before, during or after the World Championship. - 15.
+Consumption of intoxicants, including but not limited to alcohol and marijuana, by coaches, trainers, or athletes is strictly prohibited until all World Championships events have concluded.